david-ca6/100-days-of-code/log.md

 ### Day 65: Aug 10 2022
 **Today's Progress**
 Today I did some C programming, I'm trying to finish some personal projects.
-I need to start finishing projects instead of adding new ones to the list.
+I need to finishing projects instead of adding new ones to the list.
 My list of unfinished projects is way too long.
 **Thoughts**
 **Link(s) to work**